 Glue your image to the bottle cap.
 I highly recommend… Gorilla Super Glue with a brush & nozzle.

 Pro-tip; hold the image down with a fondant roller while it dries.
 Have handy wipes ready to clean the roller after each use.

-Now is a good time to add glitter & a thin layer of resin (paper thin), not too much!
-Clumpy glitter may cause air bubbles and pockets of air to form.
+Now is a good time to add glitter & a thin layer of resin (paper-thin), not too much!
+Clumpy glitter may cause air bubbles.
 They can also cause the resin to pull away from the sides of the bottle cap.
 I use a toothpick or awl to move glitter particles around if I need to.
 Cure.
-Pro tip; watch for those tiny air bubbles.
+Pro-tip; watch for those tiny air bubbles.